Disclosing Financial Interests: Clinical Trials

 The State of California's Fair Political Practices Commission requires disclosure of financial interests by using the State of California's Statement of Economic Interest for Principal Investigators, or the 700-U form.
 Keep in mind that all financial disclosures must also be updated during the entire period of the award, as new reportable significant financial interests occur.

-The 700-U form must be filled out in its entirety by the Principal Investigator who must disclose their financial interests; as well as the financial interests of their spouse or registered domestic partner, and/or their dependent children.
+The 700-U form must be filled out in its entirety by the principal investigator who must disclose their financial interests, as well as the financial interests of their spouse or registered domestic partner, and/or their dependent children.

 Financial interests